 With a total of 54 overseas spots open (6 teams, 9 overseas slots per squad), more such high-profile signings are just around the corner.

-5 cricketers from South Africa, 3 from Australia, 2 from Sri Lanka, 2 from New Zealand, 1 from England, and 1 from Zimbabwe have been signed for Major League Cricket (MLC) so far.
+13 cricketers from South Africa, 12 from Australia, 8 from New Zealand, 7 from West Indies, 3 from Afghanistan, 2 from Pakistan, 2 from West Indies, 1 from England, 1 from India, 1 from Namibia, and 1 from Zimbabwe have signed for Major League Cricket (MLC) so far.